mtheadley/SystemHealthPreso/PITCHME.md

 ### Goals

-> The result must be simple to understand.
-(Yes/No)
+- The result must be simple to understand.
+(Yes/No) |
-> Result should give a simple breakdown of the systems involved.
+- Result should give a simple breakdown of the systems involved. |

 ---

 ### How to Implement?

-Determine a way to ping/poll each external system within the application to determine if the application is responding.
+- Determine a way to ping/poll each external system within the application to determine if the application is responding. |
-Aggregate that information to show whether or not the application is 'healthy'
+- Aggregate that information to show whether or not the application is 'healthy' |

+---

+### Easy -- right?

+Let's go back to our pratical example...and I am partially biased, EngageTV...

 ---

 ### Thinking...